 \paragraph{Infinite tasks model.} A main assumption in \cref{thm:main} is the infinite tasks model, where updates are given by the exact (first-order) gradient of the objective function in \cref{eq:ANIL}.
 Theoretical works often assume a large number of tasks to allow a tractable analysis \citep{thekumparampil2021statistically,boursier2022trace}.
 The infinite tasks model idealises this type of assumption and leads to simplified parameters' updates.
-Note these updates, given by \cref{eq:rec_w,eq:rec_B}, remain intricate to analyse. \citet{saunshi2020sample,collins2022maml} instead consider an infinite number of samples per task, \ie $\m=\infty$.
-This assumption leads to even simpler updates, and their analysis can be extended to the misspecified setting with some extra work, as explained in \cref{app:collinsextension}. \citet{collins2022maml} also extend their result to a finite number of samples in finite-time horizon, using concentration bounds on the updates to their infinite samples counterparts when sufficiently many samples are available.
+Note these updates, given by \cref{eq:rec_w,eq:rec_B}, remain intricate to analyze. \citet{saunshi2020sample,collins2022maml} instead consider an infinite number of samples per task, \ie $\m=\infty$.
+This assumption leads to even simpler updates, and their analysis extends to the misspecified setting with some extra work, as explained in \cref{app:collinsextension}. \citet{collins2022maml} also extend their result to a finite number of samples in finite-time horizon, using concentration bounds on the updates to their infinite samples counterparts when sufficiently many samples are available.

-More importantly, the infinite samples idealisation does not reflect the initial motivation of meta-learning, which is to learn tasks with a few samples.
-Interesting phenomena are thus not observed in this simplified setting.
+More importantly, the infinite samples idealisation is not representative of few-shot settings and some phenomena are not observed in this setting.
 First, the superiority of model-agnostic methods is not apparent with an infinite number of samples per task.
-In that case, matrices $B$ only spanning $\col(B_{\star})$ also minimise the problem of \cref{eq:BMfactorisation}, potentially making Burer-Monteiro optimal despite misspecification.
+In that case, matrices $B$ only spanning $\col(B_{\star})$ also minimise the problem of \cref{eq:BMfactorization}, potentially making Burer-Monteiro optimal despite misspecification.
 Second, a finite number of samples is required to unlearn the orthogonal of $\col(B_{\star})$.
-When $\m=\infty$, FO-ANIL does not unlearn this subspace, which hurts the performance at test time for large~$k'$, as observed in \cref{sec:experiments}.
+When ${\m=\infty}$, FO-ANIL does not unlearn this subspace, which hurts the performance at test time for large~$k'$, as observed in \cref{sec:experiments}.
 Indeed, there is no risk of overfitting (and hence no need to unlearn the orthogonal space) with an infinite number of samples.
 On the contrary with a finite number of samples, FO-ANIL tends to overfit during its inner loop.
-This overfitting is yet penalised by the outer loss and is then mitigated by unlearning the orthogonal space.
+This overfitting is yet penalized by the outer loss and leads to unlearning the orthogonal space.